Border control: Air and maritime borders

 Vessels not complying with a state's maritime policies may be subject to ship arrest and enforcement action by the state's authorities.
 Maritime border control measures are controversial in the context of international trade disputes, as was the case following France's detention of British fishermen in October 2021 in the aftermath of Brexit or when the Indonesian navy detained the crew of the Seven Seas Conqueress alleging that the vessel was unlawfully fishing within Indonesian territorial waters while the Singaporean government claimed the vessel was in Singaporean waters near Pedra Branca.

 Similarly, international law accords each state control over the airspace above its land territory, internal waters, and territorial sea.
 Consequently, states have the authority to regulate flyover rights and tax foreign aircraft utilising their airspace.
-Additionally, the International Civil Aviation Organization designates states to administer international airspace, including airspace over waters not forming part of any state's territorial sea.
-Aircraft unlawfully entering a country's airspace may be grounded and their crews may be detained.
+Additionally, the International Civil Aviation Organization designates states to administer international airspace, including airspace over waters that do not form part of any state's territorial sea.
+Aircraft unlawfully entering a country's airspace may be grounded, and their crews may be detained.

 No country has sovereignty over international waters, including the associated airspace.
-All states have the freedom of fishing, navigation, overflight, laying cables and pipelines, as well as research.
+All states have the freedom to fish, navigate, overfly, lay cables and pipelines, and conduct research.
 Oceans, seas, and waters outside national jurisdiction are also referred to as the high seas or, in Latin, mare liberum (meaning free sea).
 The 1958 Convention on the High Seas defined "high seas" to mean "all parts of the sea that are not included in the territorial sea or in the internal waters of a State" and where "no State may validly purport to subject any part of them to its sovereignty".
 Ships sailing the high seas are generally under the jurisdiction of their flag state (if there is one); however, when a ship is involved in certain criminal acts, such as piracy, any nation can exercise jurisdiction under the doctrine of universal jurisdiction regardless of maritime borders.